chrisdone/website/posts/portals.markdown

 Emacs.
 It's an extremely aggressive design.
 Even the line length in the preview is limited to 80 columns.

-Another motiviation is simply UX-based, which is that I run a lot of commands at work that spit out a bunch of useless output.
+Another motivation is simply UX-based, which is that I run a lot of commands at work that spit out a bunch of useless output.
 Like Terraform, Cabal, GHC, etc. Most of the output is not of interest, but occasionally, one does one to read the output.